12 Snacks High in Protein for Pregnancy

 Turkey and Avocado Roll-Ups

 Each slice of turkey is paired with avocado to create a roll-up that packs around 7g of quality protein thanks to the turkey, plus a healthy dose of folate, fiber, antioxidants, and monounsaturated fats from the creamy avocado.
 Simply spread the avocado onto a slice of deli turkey, sprinkle with seasonings, roll it up, and voila—a delicious, nutritious snack ready to silence those cravings!
+If you want more flavor in your roll ups try adding a little bit of mayo or mustard, or you could even do something like cream cheese!

-Learn the facts about avoiding foods like deli meat, soft cheese, tuna, and sushi during pregnancy inside The Prenatal Nutrition Library App, so you have complete peace of mind what you eat is safe!
+Learn the facts about avoiding foods like deli meat, soft cheese, tuna, and sushi during pregnancy inside The Prenatal Nutrition Library App, so you have complete peace of mind that what you eat is safe!

 Baked Chickpea Snacks